martygubar/bds-getting-started/lab-migrating-to-bds/migrating-to-bds.md

-# Migrating from Big Data Cloud Service to Big Data Service on Oracle Cloud Infrastructure
+# Migrating to Big Data Service on Oracle Cloud Infrastructure

 ## Before You Begin